imagej/imagej.github.io/_pages/scripting/user-input.md

 <img src="/media/scripting/script-parameters.png" title="fig:Script-parameters.png" width="400" alt="Script-parameters.png" />

-[Script parameters](/scripting/parameters) are a fast, succinct option to make a GUI in ImageJ and beyond.
+[Script parameters](/scripting/parameters) are a fast, succinct option to make a GUI in [ImageJ2](/software/imagej2) and beyond.
 Scripts written using the `#@` parameter syntax can also be consumed by other tools in the [SciJava](/libs/scijava) ecosystem, including [KNIME](/software/knime), [OMERO](/software/omero) and others.
 They are independent of user interface, meaning alternative GUIs coded in other frameworks—such as [ImageJFX](/software/imagejfx) coded using JavaFX—can also present a GUI for your plugin/script that matches the application.

 Each parameter (integer, string input, etc.) corresponds to a user interface element, and is created by using a generic notation in the form `#@ ParameterType variableName` that is put at the top of the script.